OpenDriveLab/OpenLane/README.md

 ## Data
 OpenLane dataset is constructed on mainstream datasets in the field of autonomous driving.
 In v1.0, we release the annotation on [Waymo Open Dataset](https://waymo.com/open/data/perception/).
 In the future we'll update for annotation on [nuScenes](https://www.nuscenes.org/nuscenes).
 OpenLane dataset focuses on lane detection as well as CIPO.
 We annotate all the lanes in each frame, including those in the opposite direction if no curbside exists in the middle.
 In addition to the lane detection task, we also annotate: (a) scene tags, such as weather and locations; (b) the CIPO, which is defined as the most concerned target w.r.t. ego vehicle; such a tag is quite pragmatic for subsequent modules as in planning/control, besides a whole set of objects from perception.
+The introduction about the [coordinates system](./data/Coordinate_Sys.md) can be found here.

 ### Lane Annotation
 We annotate lane in the following format.